 PHMSA may terminate grants, cooperative agreements, or other transaction agreements, or take any of the other remedial actions authorized under 22 U.S.C.
-7104(g), without penalty, if the grantee or any subgrantee, engages in, or uses labor recruiters, brokers, or other agents who engage in-
+7104(g), without penalty, if the grantee or any subgrantee, engages in, or uses labor recruiters, brokers, or other agents who engage ina) severe forms of trafficking in persons;

-- a) severe forms of trafficking in persons; - b) the procurement of a commercial sex act during the period of time that the grant, or cooperative agreement is in effect; - c) the use of forced labor in the performance of the grant or cooperative agreement; or - d) acts that directly support or advance trafficking in persons, including the following acts: - i) Destroying, concealing, removing, confiscating, or otherwise denying an employee access to that employee's identity or immigration documents. - ii) Failing to provide return transportation or pay for return transportation costs to an employee from a country outside the United States to the country from which the employee was recruited upon the end of employment if requested by the employee, unless- - 1) exempted from the requirement to provide or pay for such return transportation by the Federal department or agency providing or entering into the grant, or cooperative agreement; or - 2) the employee is a victim of human trafficking seeking victim services or legal redress in the country of employment or a witness in a human trafficking enforcement action. - iii) Soliciting a person for the purpose of employment, or offering employment, by means of materially false or fraudulent pretenses, representations, or promises regarding that employment.
+b) the procurement of a commercial sex act during the period of time that the grant, or cooperative agreement is in effect;

+c) the use of forced labor in the performance of the grant or cooperative agreement; or d) acts that directly support or advance trafficking in persons, including the following acts:

+i) Destroying, concealing, removing, confiscating, or otherwise denying an employee access to that employee's identity or immigration documents. ii) Failing to provide return transportation or pay for return transportation costs to a single set of the set o an employee from a country outside the United States to the country from which the employee was recruited upon the end of employment if requested by the employee, unlessiii) Soliciting a person for the purpose of employment, or offering employment, by means of materially false or fraudulent pretenses, representations, or promises regarding that employment.

-iv) Charging recruited employees unreasonable placement or recruitment fees, such as fees equal to or greater than the employee's monthly salary, or recruitment fees that violate the laws of the country from which an employee is recruited. v) Providing or arranging housing that fails to meet the host country housing and safety standards.
+1) exempted from the requirement to provide or pay for such return transportation by the Federal department or agency providing or entering into the grant, or cooperative agreement; or iv) Charging recruited employees unreasonable placement or recruitment fees, such as fees equal to or greater than the employee's monthly salary, or recruitment fees that violate the laws of the country from which an employee is recruited. v) Providing or arranging housing that fails to meet the host country housing and safety standards.